|

 Martti

-Turunen (1902-1979) conducting the chorus singing a capella during
+Turunen (1902-1979) conducting the chorus singing a cappella during

 the recording session for Remington Records.
 Left from center in

 foreground baritone Sulus Saarits.
+(Photocopy

-One microphone is placed in the left section of the chorus, relatively
+section of the choir.
+One microphone is placed in the left section

-close to the wall (as can be seen by the shadow) and just above head
+of the chorus, relatively close to the wall as well, and just above

 REMINGTON